MelcherMate/Bioversee_Webapp/README.md

 ## System setup theory:

-The idea I to have an off-the-self customisable computer (Raspberry Pi 5 is used in the prototypes) wired to a bioreactor and connected to a cloud database.
+The idea is to have an off-the-self customisable computer (Raspberry Pi 5 is used in the prototypes) wired to a machine and connected to a cloud database.
 The controll website POST records into the database.
 The computer uses an event listener in order to detect new records in the database.
 Once a new record is detected, the software GETs the new state and sets it for the actuator.
 The method is the same with the sensors except it works to the other way.
+I’ve decided to use a database for communication between the web and the local server.
+This could cause performance difficulties in the future, but right now I want to ensure that all changes on the devices are recorded and stored.
-To controll the bioreactor I used the GPIO pins on my Raspberry Pi.
-For the language I choose Python because of the gpiozero library.
-The website is a React Vite app.
-The website is connected to the Python codes via a MongoDB database.
+To controll the equipment I used the GPIO pins on my Raspberry Pi.
+For the local machine control language I choose Python because of the gpiozero library.
+The website is a React Vite app written in TypeScript.
+The database is MongoDB.

 ## Tools: